mojeedkusimo/andela-project-TEAMWORK/readme.md

-## All Endpoints can be tested here: https://andela-teamwork.herokuapp.com/api/
+## All Endpoints can be tested here: https://andela-teamwork.herokuapp.com/api/ and check documentation to test each endpoint